Book ban plan fails to advance out of Indiana House committee

-On Monday, the House Education Committee did not take up a proposed revision to Senate Bill 380, despite last week hearing hours of testimony, mostly opposed, on the plan to mandate all Indiana libraries and schools adopt policies and procedures concerning material alleged to be obscene or harmful to minors.
+The House Education Committee did not take up a proposed revision to Senate Bill 380, despite hearing hours of testimony last week, mostly opposed, on the plan to mandate that all Indiana libraries and schools adopt policies and procedures concerning material alleged to be obscene or harmful to minors.

-Librarians from across the state, including Julie Wendorf, director of the Crown Point Community Library, told committee members that librarians always review the age-appropriateness of library materials and already have in place procedures for parents or community members to challenge the placement of library books.
+Librarians from across the state — including Julie Wendorf, director of the Crown Point Community Library — told committee members that librarians always review the age-appropriateness of library materials and have procedures in place for parents or community members to challenge the placement of library books.

 She said every complaint about the appropriateness of books in the Crown Point library during her tenure has been resolved long before reaching the final step of a decision by the library's board of trustees to keep, relocate or remove a title.

 "As a library director, I review and approve materials selections made by professionally trained librarians.
-The Crown Point library collection does not include material that meets the definition of obscene or pornographic material," she added.
+The Crown Point library collection does not include material that meets the definition of obscene or pornographic material."

-Nevertheless, in the wake of various organized efforts across the state and the country to stir up anger at local libraries, Wendorf said she personally re-reviewed every sex education title in the children and teen sections of the Crown Point library.
+Nevertheless, in the wake of various organized efforts across the state and the country to stir up anger at local libraries, Wendorf said she re-reviewed every sex education title in the children's and teen sections of the Crown Point library.

-"During this review, I ensured our collection contained a balance of materials to meet the diversity found in our community, including books that discuss gender identity and consent, and books that championed abstinence and shared Biblical perspectives," Wendorf said.
+"During this review, I ensured our collection contained a balance of materials to meet the diversity found in our community, including books that discuss gender identity and consent, and books that championed abstinence and shared biblical perspectives," she said.

 On the other hand, supporters of the legislation pointed to written scenes featuring sex acts in some novels and nonfiction narratives, or illustrations of the same in graphic novels and puberty guides, as "proof" that Indiana libraries are filled with pornographic, obscene and otherwise inappropriate materials.